17 best writing jobs in 2026 showing high paying freelance and remote writing careers and how to start today

 How to Start

-Gain academic expertise, create samples, and collaborate with educational publishers or online platforms.
+Gain expertise in a subject, create samples, and collaborate with educational publishers or e-learning platforms.

 4. Columnist